z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Cognitive-Linguistics/Advanced/Radial-Categories.md

 # Radial Categories

-Radial categories are conceptual categories that have a central, prototypical meaning with extended meanings related through metaphorical or metonymic links.
+Radial categories are conceptual groupings that have a core, prototypical meaning with additional meanings branching out through metaphorical or metonymic connections.

 ## Characteristics

-- **Prototype Effects**: Some members are more central than others.
-- **Polysemy**: A single word with multiple related meanings.
-- **Extensions**: New meanings develop from the prototype via cognitive mechanisms.
+Radial categories show prototype effects, where some members are more central or typical than others.
+They often display polysemy, with a single word having multiple, related meanings.
+New meanings develop from the prototype through cognitive mechanisms that link related concepts.

 ## Examples